detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

 ## Insulin Resistance and Type II Diabetes Mellitus

+### Obesity and Insulin Sensitivity

+### Why Insulin Resistance

+### Molecular mechanisms of insulin resistance

+Obese individuals respond poorly to insulin, including less insulin stimulated glucose uptake, and less insulin suppression of glucose production in the liver.
+Biochemical measurements were done to dissect these processes.
+These studies showed the activity of the PI3K signaling pathways were reduced in obese states [@Goodyear1995][@Saad1992].
+This is thought to occur via serine phosphorylation of insulin receptor substrate proteins [@Takayama1984][@White1985].
+This prevents these substrates from being phosphorylated by the insulin receptor tyrosine kinase and prevents the activation of the PI3K signal transduction cascade.

+### IRS Serine Phosphorylation

-### Mechanisms Underlying Insulin Resistance
+### Mechanisms of Insulin Resistance

+#### Nutrient overload induced insulin resistance
-* Inflammatory mediators of insulin resistance
+#### Lipid mediated insulin resistance
-* Mediation of insulin resistance by mTORC1
+#### Inflammation associated insulin resistance

+### How Does Insulin Resistance Lead to Hyperglycemia and Diabetes?

 ### Adaptations to Insulin Resistance
-* Hyperinsulinemia
-* Pancreatic Failure
+* Hyperinsulinemia -> Pancreatic Failure

-### Other Control Circuits Related to Glucose Control
 * Regulation of food intake
-* Hypothalamic regulation of glucose release
-* Counterinflammatory responses

-# Common Pharmacological Interventions for Insulin Resistance
+# Common Pharmacological Interventions for Diabetes
 * Primary intervention is diet and exercise alteration

+## Treatments for Type I Diabetes

-## Insulin sensitizers
+* Insulin injection
+* Islet transplantation

+## Treatments for Type II Diabetes

+### Excretion of circulating glucose

+### Storage of circulating glucose

+#### Insulin administration and insulin secretagogues

+* Sulfonylureas

+#### Drugs that promote insulin sensitivity

 * Thiazolidinediones
-* Mechanism of action

-## Insulin secretagogues:
-* Sulfonylureas
+* Anti-inflammatories

 ## Glucose Utilization
 * Metformin
-* Mechanism of action
+* Beige Fat

 ## Potential Future Interventions for Insulin Resistance